noapoleon/dotfiles/README.md

 - [ ] Properly configure python pyright lsp (not working with django rn, giving erros when there is none in the code and dumb warnings)
 - [x] toggle tree with <leader>N
 - [ ] diagnose nvim very slow on single line file (lsp? treesitter?)
+- [ ] file search and livegrep (telescope) not using hidden/dot files for search

 ### Tmux
 - [ ] Figure out how to handle copy and paste both in ssh and normal terminal (nvim too)